AllCatchingEye/School-Hackathon/README.md

 ### Start in Development Mode
 - Start Protoype `docker-compose up`
 - Go to `http://localhost:80`
+- If npm packages are missing this can be fixed by an npm install in the frontend container.

 ### Starting Production Build
 - Start Prototype `docker-compose -f docker-compose.yml -f docker-compose.production.yml up`